Second U.S. shale boom's legacy: Overpriced deals, unwanted assets

 There are few exit strategies for companies holding unwanted assets and acreage.
 Some, like Occidental, are seeking to sell assets to pay down debt even though buyers are scarce.
 Others will likely be forced to unload stakes at a loss.

 There have been a few deals.
-Chevron executed the largest - a $13 billion purchase of Noble Energy .
+Chevron executed the largest - a $13 billion purchase of Noble Energy NBL.O.
 But more big acquisitions are unlikely, said Sven del Pozzo, analyst at IHSMarkit.

 "I don't think they're going to go snapping up shale players anytime soon.
 A lot of these companies haven't even been able to prove that they can make money with what they have," he said.